By John Dionicio Sanchez – Black Widow 49/Kingsman 39 – 1968

 Our takeoff from the mountaintop was just as harry as the approach, with another major issue: power.
 Still receiving heavy fire, smoke billowing and bombs exploding, I moved the Huey forward, lowered her nose, and Pulled Pitch.
 This is the term used when pilots raise the Collective Control to engage needed power to the rotor blades.
 We were now over the edge of the mountain, with nothing but boulders, trees, and NVA below us.
 Tracers were still coming in our direction.
 I briefly looked out of my side window and saw the outline of a downed Huey in the darkness.
 I sadly thought of the heroic crew, all lost, and now in my aircraft.
 Soon their families would be devastated.
 I needed to make it back.

-As we climbed to altitude, the firing was diverted to the second Huey, which as on the final approach.
-With the safety of the altitude, my thoughts were now on the other aircraft behind me, and especially the young Marine Lieutenant flying the C Model Huey.
+As we climbed to altitude, the firing was diverted to the second Huey, which as on the final approach to the landing site.
+With the safety of our gained altitude, my thoughts were now on the other aircraft behind me, and especially the young Marine Lieutenant flying the C Model Huey.
 That thought quickly dissipated as I now refocused all my attention to flying over Lucifer’s Lair again, and getting our deceased and severely wounded to the designated medical facility.

 On this last sortie, the situation had become even more severe.
 There were only nine guys left on the mountain, and not surprisingly they were all Green Berets.
 They wanted to be the last ones out.
 They all were fiercely returning enemy fire.
-Additional Navy Crusader jets were called, along with more Air Force F4 Phantoms, all pounding the site harder, and using their cannons.
-Battle sounds and activity had become more intense as I got the request to expedite my arrival – the NVA were mounting a full-frontal attack!
+Additional Navy jets were called in, along with more Air Force F4 Phantoms, all pounding the site harder, and using their cannons.
+Battle sounds and activity had become more intense as I got the request to “expedite my arrival” – the NVA were mounting a full-frontal attack!

 As we approached altitude, I noticed the faint glimmer of dawn.
 All our people had been extracted before the sun came up.

 MISSION COMPLETED.
-I was not surprised when we returned to the briefing area, we were thanked and then told that this mission never happened.
+I was not surprised when we returned to the briefing area, we were thanked and then told that this mission NEVER HAPPENED and no recognition would be given.
 We were quickly dismissed to complete other missions with our regular units for the rest of the day.